AnirudhOO7/AnirudhOO7/README.md

 *AI-powered GitHub pull request reviewer*
 **Tech:** Python · Claude API · GitHub API · Pydantic

 Retrieves dependency-aware code context from GitHub pull requests and generates schema-validated review findings as inline GitHub comments.
-Built a custom evaluation framework using planted-bug datasets with automated scoring, achieving 100% recall, 73%+ precision, and 0.84 F1 across security, reliability, and code-quality defects.
+Built a custom evaluation framework with a planted-bug dataset and automated scoring; on this benchmark the agent reached 100% recall, ~73% precision, and a 0.84 F1 score across security, reliability, and code-quality defects.

 **Highlights**
 - Retrieval-grounded reasoning over large codebases